sparsell/ruby-public-private-methods-readme/README.md

 ### Private Methods

 Private methods cannot be called by an explicit receiver.
 What does that mean?
 It means we can only call private methods within the context of the defining class: the receiver of a private method is always `self`.

+### Why Use Private Methods?

+Private methods help us to obscure information and functionality from the user.
+For example, let's say we have an application on the web.
+Users need to sign in to our application.
+A use will input their username and password to do so.
+The action of taking in that password and using it log someone in would be a good candidate for a private method.
+We would never want someone to be able to call `user.password` and reveal our users' super-secret password.

+There is another reason to designate a method as private.
+Doing so will signal to other developers that this method is *depended* on by other methods in your program.
+It signals that they should beware of refactoring such a method for fear of breaking other parts of the program that they may not realize rely on it.

+### Building Private Methods

 We've already written a private method in our `Cat` class: `initialize`.